Analysis | Real-world lessons from Clare and Tayshia’s season of ‘The Bachelorette’

 In Clare’s portion of the season, we barely saw her interact with any of Tayshia’s final three men: Ivan, Zac C. and Brendan.
 Because Clare was so focused on Dale, many of the men felt she barely got to know them.
 Remember the roast date with Margaret Cho, where all the men roasted Moss for being the favorite?
 The tension over being ignored was palpable.

-A few episodes later, Tayshia walked in and the men were struck with her infectious energy.
+A few episodes later, Tayshia walked in and the men were struck by her infectious energy.
 As Tayshia slowly got to know the remaining men, it became clear that there were some wonderful guys there.
 Maybe none of them would have connected with Clare, and maybe Clare really did zero in on the best man for her.
 But seeing Tayshia’s willingness to get to know each guy there reminded viewers that there were plenty of gems in this cast.

 The difference between Clare and Tayshia’s approaches also reminded me of something else daters do in real life: They take their friends’ words as gospel when it comes to assessing a mutual friend or acquaintance’s potential.
-How many times have you matched with someone on a dating app, seen that you have mutual friends — and before you’ve even met, asked your friend what they think of your match?
+How many times have you matched with someone on a dating app, seen that you have mutual friends — and before you’ve ever met, asked your friend what they think of your match?
 They dish, and based on what they say, you either quickly discard the person or get prematurely excited that you’re meant for one another.

 Often daters ask these questions of their friends with their safety in mind: Is this person creepy or a good egg?
 Those sorts of up or down assessments have value, especially in the wilds of online dating where you rarely know what you’re getting.